-Drug-induced liver injury (DILI) is characterized by acute or chronic liver dysfunction secondary to a prescription or nonprescription drug, with the reasonable exclusion of alternative etiologies [1].
+Drug-induced liver injury (DILI) is characterized by acute or chronic liver dysfunction secondary to a prescription or non-prescription drug, with the reasonable exclusion of alternative etiologies [1].
 It is a distinct clinical entity that has increasingly been recognized worldwide.
-Woo et al. found in their literature search using PubMed that over 3000 papers were published on DILI in 2021, roughly twice as many as in 2011 [2].
-The estimated annual incidence of DILI in the United States is approximately 3 per 100,000 people [3].
+Woo et al. found in their PubMed search that over 3000 papers were published on DILI in 2021, roughly twice as many as in 2011 [2].
+The estimated annual incidence of DILI in the United States is approximately 3/100,000 people [3].
 DILI is responsible for over 50% of acute liver failures, making it the most common cause in the United States [4].
 It can be classified into several groups based on clinical presentation, causal mechanism, and histological architecture.
 A vast majority of DILI patients remain asymptomatic, but jaundice is the most common clinical sign among symptomatic individuals [5].
-A liver biopsy is not essential in diagnosing DILI, but it can help rule out other probable causes [5,6].
+A liver biopsy is not essential for diagnosis, but it can help rule out other probable causes [5,6].

 Over 1100 drugs, toxins, and herbs have been implicated in causing liver dysfunction [7].
 Newer drugs are continuously added to the list in a searchable database, LiverTox [8].
-It is maintained by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) [8].
-For instance, in our National Inpatient Sample-based retrospective study, we discovered that immunotherapy was linked to a roughly five-fold increased risk of in-hospital hepatotoxicity when compared to a matched inpatient group [9].
+It is maintained by the National Institute of Diabetes and Digestive and Kidney Diseases [8].
+For instance, in our National Inpatient Sample-based retrospective study, we discovered that immunotherapy was linked to a roughly 5-fold increased risk of in-hospital hepatotoxicity when compared to a matched inpatient group [9].
 In patients with DILI, prompt cessation of the culprit drug is the cornerstone of clinical management [10].
 Moreover, idiosyncratic adverse drug reactions may show a serious clinical course, leading to considerable morbidity or even mortality.
-Therefore, it is critical to have up-to-date knowledge of drugs that may cause DILI for both diagnosis and treatment [10].
+Therefore, it is critical to have up-to-date knowledge of drugs that may cause DILI [10].

-Liraglutide, a glucagon-like peptide-1 (GLP-1) analogue receptor agonist, has been found effective for type 2 diabetes mellitus, weight loss, and reducing major adverse cardiovascular events in diabetic individuals with established cardiovascular disease [11,12].
-GLP-1 analogues stimulate GLP-1 receptors in the pancreas, which in turn increases glucose-dependent insulin release from beta cells and inhibits glucagon release from alpha cells [13].
+Liraglutide, a glucagon-like peptide-1 (GLP-1) analog receptor agonist, has been found effective for type 2 diabetes mellitus, weight loss, and reducing major adverse cardiovascular events in diabetic individuals with established cardiovascular disease [11,12].
+GLP-1 analogs stimulate GLP-1 receptors in the pancreas [13].
+This activation increases glucose-dependent insulin release from betacells and inhibits glucagon release from alpha-cells [13].
 They also suppress appetite and delay gastric emptying due to their effects on the central nervous system and other gastrointestinal locations [13].
 Several meta-analyses and clinical trials have shown that liraglutide may result in improvements in lipid profiles and even histologic resolution in patients with non-alcoholic steatohepatitis [14,15].
 However, there is still a dearth of data on its potential to cause hepatotoxicity.
-To our knowledge, this study is the first organized discussion of liraglutide-associated DILI, and it provides a summary of the available data on this topic.
-This article serves to enable clinicians to remain cognizant of this rare but important adverse event of liraglutide.
+To the best of our knowledge, this study is the first organized discussion of liraglutide-associated DILI, and it provides a summary of the available data on this topic.
+This article prompts clinicians to remain cognizant of this rare but important adverse event of liraglutide.

-2. Illustrative case
+2. Illustrative Case